astropy/astropy/docs/development/quickstart.rst

 for doing other work.
 This is important because the development environment will often be unstable and possibly broken at times, and you don't want to break your other work.

-There are many good options, including a number of virtual environment managers starting with the Python built-in `venv <https://docs.python.org/3/library/venv.html>`_ module.
+There are many good options for doing this, including a number of virtual environment managers (e.g. the Python built-in `venv <https://docs.python.org/3/library/venv.html>`_ module).
 Users who have a preference for a particular virtual environment manager are encouraged to use it!
-However, maintaining instructions for all of them here would be impractical.

 For this quickstart guide we use the `conda <https://docs.conda.io/en/latest/>`_ package manager provided by `miniforge <https://github.com/conda-forge/miniforge>`_.
 This is a